apichery/api-challenge/README.md

 # API Technical Test @ Dataiku

-## Challenge

-The goal is to write the documentation for the REST API of a small card game, and optionally to write a client library in the language of your choice to ease programming against this API.

 ## Game API

-This API allow players to play a game similar to Top Trumps card games.
+This repository contains the source code of an small game similar to [Top Trumps card games](https://en.wikipedia.org/wiki/Top_Trumps).
 As a player, you can register and get a starter deck of cards.
 Each card represents a hero from the Marvel universe and has 4 characteristics: strength, skill, size, and popularity.

 To get new cards, you fight with your cards.
 Each deck of card is ordered and you fight with the first card of your deck.
 You can have a look at